-Fredric Price, Publisher of Fig Tree Books, founded the company in 2013, following a successful career as CEO of three and chairman of the board of six companies, all of which were entrepreneurial in nature and strategically focused on developing products for tightly-defined markets.
-He is versed in Jewish literature and deeply involved in Jewish activities, including, among other organizations, Sinai and Synapses (http://sinaiandsynapses.org) and Westchester Reform Temple (www.wrtemple.org).
-Several of his chairmanships (which he continues to hold) include companies in Israel, where he provides guidance in creating marketing strategies, developing products, securing financing and negotiating partnerships.
+Fredric Price, Publisher of Fig Tree Books LLC, founded the company in 2013, having been a CEO of four and chairman of the board of six companies, all of which were entrepreneurial in nature and strategically focused on developing products for highly-defined markets.
+He is versed in American literature and under the pseudonym of David Hirshberg, has written the multiple-award winning novel My Mother’s Son.
 He holds an undergraduate degree from Dartmouth College and a master’s degree from the University of Pennsylvania.

-Matthew Price, Webmaster, is the VP of Engineering at Community Funded (http://www.communityfunded.com).
+Matthew Price, Webmaster, is the VP of Engineering and Lead Developer at Community Funded.
 He has been developing and designing websites for more than 14 years.
-He has worked with non profit organizations for over 8 years and is currently a staff member at The Sustainable Living Association (http://sustainablelivingassociation.org).
+He has worked with non-profit organizations for over 8 years and is currently a staff member at The Sustainable Living Association.
 He holds a BS in Biology from Dickinson College.

 Ellis Levine, Attorney for Fig Tree Books, is a partner at Cowan, DeBaets, Abrahams & Sheppard LLP, and a widely-known and highly-respected attorney for the book publishing industry.
 Previously, he was Vice President, Secretary, General Counsel, and a member of the Board of Directors of Random House, Inc. He has a BA from Harvard College and a JD from Harvard Law School.
 He is treasurer and a member of the Board of Directors of the Community of Literary Magazines and Presses.